-Moringa Oleifera (MO), a plant from the family Moringacea is a major crop in Asia Africa.
-Moringa has many health and nutritional benefits.
 Moringa health benefits are nothing but miraculous.
 In this article, we will discuss what are the benefits of Moringa leaves, the benefits of Moringa, the effectiveness, and the safeness of the herb in chronic disease.

 Moringa has nutrients in the leaves, pods, and seeds.

-What Are the Benefits of Moringa leaves?
+What are the Benefits of Moringa Leaves?

 Moringa oleifera (Moringaceae) is a fast-growing softwood tree indigenous to sub-Himalayan tracts of Northern India.